Benedictteo05/OSA_notes/Operating Systems & Administration/L7 - Deadlocks.md

 	- Resources can be released only by the explicit action in a process, rather than by the action of an external authority.
 This assumption includes the case in which a process places a request for a resource and the resource is not available.
 Then the process cannot withdraw its request.

 ### Banker's algorithm
+Finds our how much resources is needed, then allocate enough resource for it.
+If the OS predicts that there might be a deadlock, the OS will reschedule the resources for the processes.

+### Detection and Recovery
+OS detects that CPU has capacity to run but processes are not running.